CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

     ![](../Media/azm9-87.png)

 ### Task 3: Review Azure Log Analytics functionality

+In this task, you are reviewing the Azure Log Analytics functionality and performing queries to analyze performance data.

 1. On **SEA-SVR2**, in the Azure portal, search for **Monitor** and select **Monitor**.